ppdx999/kata/README.md

 00003 ram@example.com  Ram_Singh

-$ cat data.txt | kata "id:integer email:string name:string"
+$ cat data.txt | schematch "id:integer email:string name:string"
 00001 john@example.com John_Doe
 00002                  Sherry_Berry
 00003 ram@example.com  Ram_Singh

 $ echo $?
-1 # this means `kata` command was unsuccessful
+1 # this means `schematch` command was unsuccessful
 ```

-kata never modify the input, it just checks the input against the schema and returns 0 if the input is valid and 1 if the input is invalid.
+schematch never modify the input, it just checks the input against the schema and returns 0 if the input is valid and 1 if the input is invalid.

 ## Schema EBNF